Federal and State Grants for Undergraduate SPS Students

 - Summary: The largest federal grant program, the Federal Pell Grant is designed to assist students from low-income families.
 These grants are awarded to degree-seeking undergraduate students who have not yet earned a bachelor's or graduate degree.

-- Eligibility: Eligibility is based on the Expected Family Contribution (EFC) on the FAFSA (which must range between $0 and $5,486), cost of attendance, student enrollment status, and quarters of attendance.
+- Eligibility: Eligibility is based on the Expected Family Contribution (EFC) on the FAFSA (which must range between $0 and $5,486), as well as on the cost of attendance, student enrollment status, and quarters of attendance.

 Federal Supplemental Educational Opportunity Grant (SEOG)